 Buy Tickets to Bangkok

-Use the Search Form below to buy your tickets from Phnom Phnom to Bangkok.
+Use the Search Box below to buy your tickets from Phnom Phnom to Bangkok.

 An alternative option to taking a minivan the whole way from Phnom to Bangkok is to travel by road from Phnom Penh to Poipet, then cross the border and board a train in Aranyaprathet (Thailand) for the remainder of the journey to Bangkok.